Greece Moments Greece Moments

 Blue and white church in the wasteland

-From the last hilltop, you can look out over the deep blue water and the bright beach lined with some tamarisk trees.
-Behind it is a tavern with a lush garden and palm grove – almost like an oasis in the desert.
+From the last hilltop, you can look out over the deep blue water and the bright beach lined with tamarisk trees.
+Behind it is a taverna with a lush garden and palm grove – almost like an oasis in the desert.
 Once down by the sea, goats roam freely and there is absolute silence.

 Astypalea Wandern Touren Ziege